CERT-Polska/n6/docs/src/install_and_conf/step_by_step/config.md

     Unlike other *web* components of *n6*, the *n6 Admin Panel* application by itself does not have any authentication mechanism!
-(So, in particular, never make it public, unless it is protected with some external authentication stuff...)
+(So, in particular, never make it public, unless you protect it with some external authentication layer...)

 ## Summary of Available HTTP/HTTPS Services